 In 1978, UNESCO designated the Galapagos Islands as the first World Heritage site.
 The movie Captain and Commander was filmed on the islands of Bartholomew and Santiago.
 The name 'Galapagos', is an old Spanish word for 'saddle', and was originally used by Bishop Tomas and his crew to describe the giant tortoises but the name stuck.
 The convergence of three major oceanic currents brings an incredible mix of marine life to Galapagos.
 Ecuador has as many microclimates and for 2 weeks we will devote most of it to photographing the wildlife, Red-footed bobbies and Hummingbirds to Giant tortoises and marine Iguanas, plus everything in between.
 From waterfalls to cloud forests to spectacular volcanoes, this tour will take in the best Ecuador has to offer.

-Toucans and Hummingbirds are two of Mike's favorite bird species and there should be plenty of them down there.
+Toucans and Hummingbirds are two of my favorite bird species and there should be plenty of them down there.
 Hummingbirds belong to the family of birds known as Trochilidae.
 They are among the smallest avians, most species measure about 3 to 5 inches in length and generally weigh between one to two tenth of an ounce.
 The smallest is the Bee Hummingbird and the largest is the South American Giant Hummingbird, which can weigh about an ounce.